 Loading and progression

-Heavy is a relative term.
-For a 60-year-old new to lifting, a 60kg back squat may be heavy.
+"Meaningful load" is a relative term.
+For a 60-year-old new to lifting, a goblet squat with a 12kg kettlebell may be challenging.
 For an experienced lifter, it is a warm-up.
-The programme is built on relative load (% of 1RM) and rate of perceived exertion (RPE), not absolute numbers.
+The programme is built on rate of perceived exertion (RPE) and reps in reserve (RIR), not absolute numbers.

 The progression model that works for masters athletes:

-• Weeks 1-2 (technique): Submaximal loads, focus on movement quality.
+- Weeks 1-2 (technique): Submaximal loads, focus on movement quality.
 RPE 5-6 on all working sets.
+Bodyweight or light dumbbells for many.

 The strength training course writes this progression out as a structured 12-week programme with video demonstrations, two sessions per week, and a maintenance variant for race season.
 At $65 it is the lowest-friction route into a real strength programme without redesigning the whole week around the gym.